placeholder

 Can a clean break order help?

-A new will also allow you to address other concerns, such as protecting your children’s inheritance if you are in a new relationship.
+A new will also allows you to address other concerns, such as protecting your children’s inheritance if you are in a new relationship.
 For example, a trust can be used to ensure that your assets are passed to your children while still providing for a new partner during their lifetime.
 Professional advice can help you balance these competing priorities effectively.

 What happens if I don’t make a new will?

-If you don’t rewrite your will after divorce, the automatic changes triggered by the divorce could lead to unintended consequences.
 For instance, without alternate beneficiaries named, your estate could be treated as if you died intestate.
 This means the law will determine how your assets are divided, which might not align with your wishes.

 Similarly, some people assume their original will from before marriage will come back into effect after divorce.
 However, this is not the case.
 While marriage revokes a previous will, divorce does not.
 If your ex-spouse was removed as a beneficiary, the assets they would have inherited will instead pass to the next named beneficiary.
 If no one is named, intestacy rules apply.

 These scenarios underscore the importance of proactively creating a new will to avoid any ambiguity about how your estate should be distributed.
+They also highlight why divorce and inheritance law should not be viewed in isolation.
+A will is only one part of your estate plan; pensions, jointly owned assets, life policies, death-in-service benefits, and inheritance tax exposure may also need to be reviewed.

 Can I prevent my ex-spouse from claiming my estate?

-Even after divorce, your ex-spouse could make a claim on your estate if they can prove financial dependency, such as receiving spousal maintenance or other support.
-While it’s impossible to completely prevent this, careful planning—such as appointing strong Executors and including flexible provisions in your will—can help mitigate the risk of claims.
+While it’s impossible to completely prevent this, careful planning such as appointing strong Executors and including flexible provisions in your will, can help mitigate the risk of claims.
 Legal advice is essential in these situations.

 Will divorce impact my children’s inheritance?

 If your ex-spouse was named as a beneficiary in your will, the assets intended for them will automatically pass to the next named beneficiary after your divorce.
 If no alternate beneficiaries are listed, this could inadvertently affect your children’s inheritance.
-Creating a new will ensures your children are properly accounted for and avoids reliance on intestacy rules.

 When is the right time to write a new will?

-The best time to write a new will is as soon as your divorce is finalised.
 This not only ensures your estate reflects your current wishes but also allows you to address new circumstances, such as entering a new relationship, providing for children from different families, or accounting for any changes to your financial situation.

 How we can help